 Her Sami roots and the oral tradition of knowledge dissemination in the north is methods she brought into her work lately.
 She looks into different ways of disclosing art.
 Her work turns out in many different forms and medias, from outdoor happenings, cultivation projects, soundwalks or more traditional pieces in a gallery.

-She has been in the board of Røst AIR, Sámi Dáiddačehpiid Searvi (sami artist union), Loftet arbeidsfelleskap (studiocollective in Tromsø) and are now in the board of NNBK (North Norwegian artist unioin).
+She has been in the board of Røst AIR, Sámi Dáiddačehpiid Searvi (sami artist union), Loftet arbeidsfelleskap (studiocollective in Tromsø), NNBK (North Norwegian artist unioin).
+She is now active in the board making the new organisation BKA (Billedkunstnerne i Akershus).